jbiatek/BSGRulebook/rulebook.md

 Galactica is the main military ship in the fleet.
 It is destroyed when it has 6 damage tokens on it.
 If Galactica is destroyed, the humans lose.

-When Galactica is damaged, draw a damage token randomly and reveal it.
+When Galactica is damaged, draw a Galactica damage token randomly and reveal it.
 If it shows a resource icon, lose 1 of that resource and remove that damage token from the game.
 If it shows an image of a location, that location is damaged.
 When a location is damaged, any characters in that location at that time are sent to Sickbay.
 Leave the token on that location to indicate that it is damaged.
 Afterward, the damaged location can be moved to as normal, but its action cannot be used until the location is repaired.
 When it is repaired, the damage token is shuffled back into the damage token pile.

 #### Damaging Pegasus